-Avoiding burnout whilst working from home, during and after the Covid 19 pandemic
+Avoiding burnout while working from home: during and post Covid 19

 To be “burnt out” is a phrasal verb that we tend to abuse when making use of the English language.
 Due to the hustle and bustle of a daily grind, we tend to experience stress and exhaustion.
 However, the majority of workers who use the term “burnout” (generally humorously) haven’t become accustomed with what Organizational psychologists currently define burnout as.
 Burnout is the end state of a prolonged state of chronic stress, and this can manifest in the form of three different behaviors — those being, emotional exhaustion, a cynical perspective, and depersonalization.

 Surprisingly enough, burnout tends to occur more frequently when working from home, due to the lack of “home” and “workplace” division mentality.
 According to a recent survey carried out by Gallup, where 7500 employees participated, 23% participants said that they have experienced burnout, and 44% reported “feeling” burnt out.

 We plan to share with you our three top tips for the prevention of the three burnout characteristics whilst working from home!

 The opposite of burnout is a term coined “work engagement”.
 According to organizational psychologist Shaufeli in 2002, employees who experience a positive, fulfilling work-related state of mind tend to show vigorous energy and healthy absorption.

 Sounds divine, right?
 Promotion of positive work engagement is my first tip for decreasing the risk of burnout, and you can do this is by generating your own positive feedback.
 As humans, it is within our nature to look to external sources for positive validation — in the case of employment, we seek the advice and reward of bosses, clients, and colleagues.